 Get comfortable in an airport lounge

 If you have access to an airport lounge for free, this is a no-brainer.
 Many travel credit cards that are associated with a specific airline offer entry into their clubs and lounges.
 Some, like the CardName, give cardholders two free passes annually.
-The CardName discontinued offers complimentary access to Delta Sky Clubs and the Centurion Lounges to cardholders.
+The CardName discontinued offers complimentary access to Delta Sky Clubs and the Centurion Lounges to cardholders when flying with Delta.
+(Effective 2/1/25, Reserve Card members will receive 15 visits per year to the Delta Sky Club; to earn an unlimited number of visits each year starting on 2/1/25, the total eligible purchases on the card must equal $75,000 or more between 1/1/24 and 12/31/24, and each calendar year thereafter.)
 Still other credit cards are equipped with Priority Pass, a membership program that provides access into a network of over 1,000 lounges throughout the world’s airports.
 Once you’re in, you can enjoy everything from free food and drinks to serene spaces in which to relax until your flight does take off.

 Chow down for free

 When you’ve been at the airport for hours, eventually you’ll get hungry.
 That means you’ll start looking around for where to eat, then likely discover that most of your options are very expensive.
 Because you’d rather splurge at your destination, look at your credit card’s benefits.
-If it does come with Priority Pass membership, you’re in luck.
-Not only does this program give you access to airport lounges where you can nosh for free, but it has also partnered with many airport restaurants, giving members dining credits.
+In some cases, cards that come with a Priority Pass membership not only give you access to airport lounges where you can nosh for free, but also offer partnerships with some airport restaurants, giving members dining credits.
 All you need to do is present your Priority Pass membership card and the bill will be covered at eligible spots (up to a certain limit, of course).